The Gospel According to Mark

 Date

-Most scholars date this gospel between 65 and 70 AD.
-An intense persecution of Christians by Nero was happening during this time frame and Mark’s gospel makes numerous references to persecution as well as the value of suffering.
+Most scholars today accept Mark’s gospel as the first written story of Christ and many date the gospel between 65 and 70 AD.
+An intense persecution of Christians by Nero was happening during this time frame, and Mark’s gospel makes numerous references to persecution as well as the value of suffering.
 It is widely accepted that Mark was the first gospel to be written down.

 Theology